 - 4. What is the guidance on religious practices?

-The PHE management of a funeral guidance says that mourners should not take part in rituals or practices that bring them into close contact with the body.
+The Government management of a funeral guidance says that mourners should not take part in rituals or practices that bring them into close contact with the body.
 It states that where there are aspects of faith which include close contact with the deceased, that contact should be restricted to those who are wearing Personal Protective Equipment (PPE) under the supervision of someone who is trained in appropriate use of PPE.
-The PHE guidance on care of the deceased sets out the appropriate levels of PPE necessary when undertaking personal care of the deceased.
+The Government guidance on care of the deceased sets out the appropriate levels of PPE necessary when undertaking personal care of the deceased.
 These guidelines should be followed in any setting where these activities are taking place.

 In terms of washing and shrouding for Muslims, the Muslim Council of Britain advice is that no one over the age of 60 should be taking part and that those involved should wear PPE.
 They suggest that areas should designate specific facilities in central locations for washing and that volunteers should be organised to do this work.
 This would allow for proper process of disinfecting spaces and disposing of medical waste.
 Muslims believe that burials should take place within 24 hours of death and this kind of set up would support these processes.

 The Government guidance on funerals strongly advises that given the significant risks to vulnerable and extremely vulnerable people from COVID-19, they should have no contact with the body of the deceased.